WebAssembly/design/TextFormat.md

 # Official Text Format

 WebAssembly currently doesn't have a final, official, text format.
-As detailed above the main purpose of the text format will be for human consumption, humans feedback on readability will therefore factor into standardizing a text format.
+As detailed above the main purpose of the text format will be for human consumption, feedback from humans on readability will therefore factor into standardizing a text format.

 There are, however, prototype syntaxes which are used to bring up WebAssembly: it's easier to develop using a text format than it is with a binary format, even if the ultimate